lynxthecat/cake-autorate/README.md

 Round-Trip-Time (RTT) to adjust the upload and download settings for the CAKE algorithm.

-## Theory of Operation
+### Theory of Operation

-`cake-autorate.sh` monitors load (rx and tx utilization) and ping responses from one or more reflectors, and adjusts the download and upload bandwidth settings for CAKE.
+`cake-autorate.sh` monitors load (receive and transmit utilization) and ping response times from one or more reflectors (hosts on the internet), and adjusts the download and upload bandwidth settings for CAKE.
-Rate control is intentionally kept as simple as possible and follows the following approach:
+CAKE-autorate uses this simple approach:

 - with low load, decay rate back to the configured baseline (and subject to refractory period)
 - with high load, increase rate subject to the configured maximum
-- on bufferbloat (when increased latency is detected), decrease rate subject to the configured min (and subject to refractory period)
+- if bufferbloat (increased latency) is detected, decrease rate subject to the configured min (and subject to refractory period)

 <img src="images/cake-bandwidth-autorate-rate-control.png" width=80% height=80%>

+CAKE-autorate requires three configuration values for each direction, upload and download:

 **Setting the minimum bandwidth:**
 Set the minimum value to the worst possible observed bufferbloat-free bandwidth.